Getting online and searching the web

 There are two popular methods of getting on line: broadband (delivered either by the phone system or over cable TV connections) and mobile (over the 3G or 4G mobile phone network).

 Some people get very good broadband speeds (sometimes called bandwidth) while others have to make do with much slower connections.
-You can check the speed you’re getting by searching online for Internet speed test and visiting one of the sites to perform a test on your connection.
+You can check the speed you’re getting by searching online for Internet speed test.

 - If you’re getting more than 2 Megabits per second (Mbps) download speed you shouldn’t have many problems using current OU systems, providing you don’t have to share that bandwidth with too many other users at home.